-Habitat: A wide variety of areas, typically in forests, fields, and wet areas.
+Habitat: A wide variety of habitats, typically in forests, forest edge, fields, and wet areas.

 Conservation Status: Not of concern